 Tupelo Data Room

-Bar for Sale in Arizona
+bar for Sale in Arizona

-Nationally, similar businesses sell at 1.1x to 4.3x SDE.
+Similar businesses sell at 1.1x to 4.3x SDE.
 Compare live listings and connect with sellers.

 Bars, Pubs & Taverns

-Yavapai County, AZ, US
+Phoenix, AZ, US

 -Cash Flow

-AZ, US
+Cave Creek, Maricopa County, AZ, US

 -Revenue